Quarkonium in Quark-Gluon Plasma: Open Quantum System Approaches Re-examined: Abstract

 \section{Abstract}

-Dissociation of quarkonium in quark-gluon plasma (QGP) is a long standing topic in relativistic heavy-ion collisions because it signals one of the fundamental natures of the QGP -- Debye screening due to the liberation of color degrees of freedom.
+Dissociation of quarkonium in quark-gluon plasma (QGP) is a long standing topic in relativistic heavy-ion collisions because it has been believed to signal one of the fundamental natures of the QGP -- Debye screening due to the liberation of color degrees of freedom.
 Among recent new theoretical developments is the application of open quantum system framework to quarkonium in the QGP.
-Open system approach enables us to describe how dynamical as well as static properties of QGP influences the time evolution of quarkonium.
+Open system approach enables us to describe how dynamical as well as static properties of QGP influences the time evolution of quarkonium in a coherent way.

 Currently, there are several master equations for quarkonium corresponding to various scale assumptions, each derived in different theoretical frameworks.
-In this review, all of the existing master equations are systematically rederived as Lindblad equations in a uniform framework.
+In this review, all of the existing master equations are systematically rederived as Lindblad equations in a unified framework.
 Also, as one of the most relevant descriptions in relativistic heavy-ion collisions, quantum Brownian motion of heavy quark pair in the QGP is studied in detail.
-The quantum Brownian motion is parametrized by a few fundamental quantities of QGP such as real and imaginary parts of heavy quark potential (complex potential), heavy quark momentum diffusion constant, and thermal dipole self-energy constant.
+The quantum Brownian motion is parametrized by a few fundamental quantities of QGP such as real and imaginary parts of heavy quark potential (complex potential), heavy quark momentum diffusion constant, and thermal dipole self-energy constant, which constitute in-medium self-energy of a static quarkonium.
 This indicates that the yields of quarkonia such as $J/\psi$ and $\Upsilon$ in the relativistic heavy-ion collisions have the potential to determine these fundamental quantities.

 \eject